 All studentships are open to UK or EU* applicants who meet EPSRC eligibility criteria.
 A limited number of places is also available to UK or EU applicants, with no residency criteria.

 International (non UK/EU) candidates cannot be considered for funded studentships, but may be considered for alternative CDT projects if they can provide their own full funding for the 4 years.
-Interested candidates should contact their proposed supervisor(s) to discuss opportunities and alternative projects before applying.
+Interested candidates should visit the CDT website and contact their proposed supervisor(s) to discuss opportunities and alternative projects before applying.